dpurgin/harbour-callrecorder/README.md

 ##FAQ

-**Q:Does it require developer mode?**<br>
+###Does it require developer mode?
-A: Generally, no. If you run into trouble, you might need the Terminal application to diagnose.
+Generally, no. If you run into trouble, you might need the Terminal application to diagnose.